Zahin-Nambiar/Marvel_Minds_G12/README.md

 ![calculator ros flow](https://user-images.githubusercontent.com/47263802/57477096-8cb97480-725d-11e9-9b83-191e88fe0827.JPG)

-   A diagram of our project contribution to the world is provided.
+   A diagram of our project contribution to the ROS world is provided.
 We met our project requirements and hope that it may be useful to other scholars studying indoor gps localization and robotic positioning.

    We learned a great deal about ROS and the MarvelMind indoor navigation system!